IG30/First-Mile-Stone/README.md

 ![wor_exp_img](assets/images/work_exp.PNG)

 And two links to download my resume.
-One at the top in the navbar and another one at the bottom in the footer with link to Linkedin.
+One at the top in the navbar and another one at the bottom in the footer with a link to Linkedin.

 ![navbar_cv_img](assets/images/navbar_cv.PNG) <br/>
 ![footer_icons_img](assets/images/footer_links.PNG)

 #### As an employer, I want to see Ignacio's work. ####

 The web has a section that showcase three projects.
-At this stage the projects are link to the code insitute website, but in a near future they will be linked to real projects.
+At this stage the projects are link to the Code Insitute website, but in a near future they will be linked to real projects.
 Also as showed in a previous image the footer has a link to my GitHub.

 ![projects_img](assets/images/projects.PNG)

-#### As a recruiter, I want to contact him after seeing the portfolio. ####
+#### As a recruiter, I want to contact Ignacio after seeing his portfolio. ####

-The contact section provide my email, phone number and a form for the user to send me their details and a message.
+The contact section provides my email, phone number and a form for the user to send me their details and a message.

 ![contact_img](assets/images/contact.PNG)